About the Breithorn

 However, it is not only the facility of climbing this mountain that attracts so many climbers.
 The Breithorn is located between the Monte Rosa massif and the Matterhorn, giving it an idyllic location with great views of two awesome mountain ranges.

-The Breithorn is regarded as the easiest to climb of all the 4,000-meter peaks.
-However, this is not the main reason why it is a popular climb for mountaineers.
+As the Breithorn is regarded as the easiest to climb of all the 4,000 meter peaks, this is not the main reason why it is a popular climb for mountaineers.
 Closely nestled between the Monte Rosa massif and the Matterhorn, the Breithorn has a unique location providing views of the most famous mountains in the Swiss Alps.

 - About the Breithorn